 The Department of Homeland Security expects 17 more Federal agencies to have new task orders finalized by the end of summer to support further rollout of the Continuous Diagnostics and Mitigation Program, according to CDM Program Manager Kevin Cox.

 The CDM DEFEND task orders for Groups C, D, and E of the CDM program now have a projected timeframe for when the contracts will go out, Cox said at MeriTalk’s Tenable GovEdge 2018 Conference on May 3.

 “Our target for Groups C, D, and E is around the July timeframe,” Cox said.
 “We could have it late June, and one may be late July, early August.”

 Disclosure of the timetable for those groups came on the heels of the Group A task order being awarded to CACI on April 27.
 The Group B task order was awarded to Booz Allen Hamilton in February.
-Between those two groups, DHS has awarded CDM DEFEND task orders for seven of the 24 CFO Act agencies.
+Between those two groups, DHS has awarded CDM DEFEND task orders for seven of the 23 CFO Act agencies in the program.
 The rest of the bunch appears to be coming along shortly.

 The CDM DEFEND task order replaces the previous blanket purchase agreements for CDM that are expiring in August.
 The new task orders support all phases of the program, but are designed to speed the current rollout of Phase 3, which handles event and incident response on agency networks and boundary protection.